C2QA/bosonic-qiskit/README.md

 Jupyter Notebook tutorials can be found in the [tutorials](tutorials) folder.
 JupyterLab is a dependency found in [requirements.txt](requirements.txt), so after installing and activating the virtual environment, to run the tutorials simply start Jupyter with `jupyter lab` and then navigate to the desired tutorial.

+See our paper presented at IEEE HPEC 2022 on [arXiv](https://arxiv.org/abs/2209.11153) for more information on using bosonic-qiskit.

 ## How to add gates

 The code is structured to separate generation of the operator matrices from creating instances of QisKit Gate.